AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/storage/private_state.md

 The limit is `MAX_READ_REQUESTS_PER_CALL` by default.
 But we can set it to any value **smaller** than that:

 #include_code state_vars-NoteGetterOptionsPickOne /yarn-project/noir-contracts/contracts/docs_example_contract/src/options.nr rust

+##### Example 2

+An example of how we can use a Comparator to select notes when calling a Noir contract from aztec.js is below.

+#include_code state_vars-NoteGetterOptionsComparatorExampleTs /yarn-project/end-to-end/src/e2e_note_getter.test.ts typescript

+In this example, we use the above typescript code to invoke a call to our Noir contract below.
+This Noir contract function takes an input to match with, and a comparator to use when fetching and selecting notes from storage.

+#include_code state_vars-NoteGetterOptionsComparatorExampleNoir /yarn-project/noir-contracts/contracts/docs_example_contract/src/main.nr rust